Text by CLOT Magazine

 Claude’s exhibition also encourages a «physiological» artistic renewal through programmed art, computer art, and digital art.
-The digital works that the artist has created induce to interactivity, being his artworks and experimentation based on mathematical calculations, the influence of science and the use of coding.
-Through interactivity, which affects the creative processes, the code becomes able to receive an input, performs calculations, and returns an output: the code becomes practicable and accessible.
+The digital works that the artist has created induce interactivity, being his artworks and experimentation based on mathematical calculations, the influence of science and the use of coding.
+Through interactivity, which affects the creative processes, the code can receive an input, perform calculations, and returns an output: the code becomes practicable and accessible.

-Within different interactive multimedia forms, audiences will experiment about code and interactivity.
-Moreover, this new paradigm of simulation allows the perception of the space as a mediated code through the projection of graphics, replacing the traditional paradigm of static and passive representation.
+Within different interactive multimedia forms, audiences will experiment with code and interactivity.
+Moreover, this new simulation paradigm allows the perception of the space as a mediated code through graphics projection, replacing the traditional static and passive representation paradigm.
 Interactive installations generate improvised performances by the visitors acting following the aesthetics of code and configuring its experience.
 Within the exhibition, the audiences will gain an aesthetic experience by combining elements of computer science, performance art, music, technology, fractals, maths, and software programming.

 The exhibition opens from 12 to 27 April 2019 at Chalton Gallery.